reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

 Please note, if there are extra spaces before or after the asterisk, it will change how the list looks.
 Be careful.

-Here is some more information on
+See
-`Sphinx bulleted and numbered sections <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#lists-and-quote-like-blocks>`_.
+`Sphinx bulleted and numbered sections <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#lists-and-quote-like-blocks>`_ for more information.

 Code Blocks
 -----------